april19833/currency-1.5/README.md

 ### Note on Solidity Optimizations

-This repository has non-default compiler optimizations turned on!
+This repository has default compiler optimizations turned on!
 This can, in some cases, result in unexpected behavior.
 The test suites are designed to be run with optimizations configured as they are for deployment and will not detect changes in behavior caused by the optimizer.

 If you believe the optimizer may be changing the behavior of your code please test with the optimizer disabled to verify and discuss with the team.